Pcktech/build-thehive/docs/source/thehivehooks.rst

 Enabling TheHiveHooks in TheHive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-32. Edit TheHive's configuration to enable use of Webhooks: vi /etc/thehive/application.conf
+32. Edit TheHive's configuration to call on Gunicorn's Port (which is running TheHiveHooks): vi /etc/thehive/application.conf

    a.
 Scroll to the bottom and make sure the following block exists, or add it: